 Solution

-In most cases, this issue is related to a simultaneous login setting within the group policy.
+In most cases, this issue is related to a simultaneous login parameter within the group policy.
 Use this illustration in order to configure the desired number of simultaneous logins.
 In this example, the desired value is 20.

 ASA(config)# group-policy Cisco attributes